BDC Hamburger Icon

 Consider the following factors to help reduce your credit card fees and save on processing costs:

-Many business credit card processing fees are tax deductible, so be sure to itemize these costs on your next tax return.
+Some business credit card fees are tax deductible, including annual fees and late fees, so be sure to itemize these costs on your next tax return.

-Nowadays, most debit and credit cards include a magnetic stripe on the back and an EMV (Europay, Mastercard and Visa) chip on the front.
-Card issuers also typically support NFC mobile payments with contactless tap technology.
+Nowadays, most debit and credit cards include a magnetic stripe on the back and an EMV chip on the front.
+Card issuers also typically support near-field communication (NFC) mobile payments with contactless tap technology.

-When a customer uses an EMV chip card or an NFC mobile payment option such as Apple Pay, the processing environment utilizes a security measure called tokenization.
-This process replaces the sensitive cardholder data (i.e., the 16-digit personal account number) with a series of randomly assigned numbers used to process the payment.
+When a customer uses an EMV chip card or an NFC mobile payment option, such as Apple Pay, the processing environment utilizes a security measure called tokenization.
+This process replaces the sensitive cardholder data, such as the 16-digit personal account number, with a series of randomly assigned numbers used to process the payment.

 If the transaction is intercepted during processing or is later compromised in a breach, data thieves can’t use the token to commit further credit card fraud or identify the account owner.